 Safety Services Manitoba has introduced two re-testing options for students who complete the Gearing Up or Basic motorcycle programs but fail the final test.
 You must arrange your re-test within 30 days of completing the course.

 Re-test Only – $69

 Take the test a second time under the supervision of SSM instructors.

-Complete a 4-hour practical refresher to hone your skills before re-taking the test.
+Complete about 3- 4-hour practical refresher to hone your skills before re-taking the test.